-Objective 1: To develop logical and critical thinking with scientific knowledge of structure of matter, electricity & magnetism, and modern physics required for the students of water resources engineering.
+Objective 1: To develop logical and critical thinking with scientific knowledge of structure of matter, electricity & magnetism and modern physics required for the students of Naval Architecture and Marine Engineering.

 Objective 2: To understand the different laws of physics associated with structure of matter, electricity & magnetism and modern physics, and apply them to solve the real life problems.